 Help that benefits both the person helping and the person receiving help is the thing to aim for.

-In two weeks we will explore the reasons why people whose capabilities may be limited by an illness or injury may not welcome offers of help, however well-meaning they are.
+We’ll explore the reasons why people whose capabilities may be limited by an illness or injury may not welcome offers of help, however well-meaning they are.